 Consideration of Impaired Performance Claims - Impaired Performance Panel

-12. Each department shall convene at least one Impaired Performance Panel which shall consist of at least three internal examiners, one of whom shall act as Chair.
+12. Each School/Department shall convene at least one Impaired Performance Panel which shall consist of at least three internal examiners, one of whom shall act as Chair.
 Where possible, the secretary to the Impaired Performance Panel shall be the secretary to the associated Programme and/or Review Boards.

-13. The Head of Department shall ensure that Impaired Performance Panels are convened prior to the Undergraduate Programme Boards and Postgraduate Review Boards and, if necessary, Postgraduate Programme Boards.
+13. The Dean of School shall ensure that Impaired Performance Panels are convened prior to the Undergraduate Programme Boards and Postgraduate Review Boards and, if necessary, Postgraduate Programme Boards.

-14. When an Impaired Performance Panel determines that a claim is eligible for consideration and the students performance has been impaired it must make one of the following recommendations to the relevant Review or Programme Board:
+14. When an Impaired Performance Panel determines that a claim is eligible for consideration and the student’s performance has been impaired it must make one of the following recommendations to the relevant Review or Programme Board:

-14.1 Increase any of the student’s component marks.
+14.1 Increase any of the student’s component marks;

-14.2 Substitute an alternative component mark derived from appropriate sources.
+14.2 Substitute an alternative component mark derived from appropriate sources;

-14.3 Where the student was taking the module on a first attempt basis, permit the student to repeat any or all parts of the module assessment on a first attempt basis.
+14.3 Where the student was taking the module on a first attempt basis, permit the student to repeat any or all parts of the module assessment on a first attempt basis;

 14.4 Where the student was taking the module on a second attempt basis, permit the student to repeat any or all parts of the module assessment on a second attempt basis.